 The Murfreesboro Housing Authority will require the owner to certify that the project has not received and will not receive (before or during the term of the HAP contract) any public assistance for acquisition, development, or operation of the housing other than the assistance disclosed in the subsidy layering review in accordance with HUD requirements.

-5. Cap on Number of Project-Based Voucher Units in Each
+5. Cap on Number of Project-Based Voucher Units in Each Project

-25 Percent Per Cap
+Greater of 25 or 25 Percent Per Project Cap

-The Murfreesboro Housing Authority will not select a proposal to provide Project-Based Voucher assistance for units in a or enter into an Agreement or HAP contract to provide Project-Based Voucher assistance for units in a if the total number of dwelling units in the that will receive Project-Based Voucher Assistance during the term of the Project-Based Voucher HAP is more than 25 percent of the number of the dwelling units in the .
+The Murfreesboro Housing Authority will not select a proposal to provide Project-Based Voucher assistance for units in a project or enter into an Agreement or HAP contract to provide Project-Based Voucher assistance for units in a project if the total number of dwelling units in the project that will receive Project-Based Voucher Assistance during the term of the Project-Based Voucher HAP is more than the greater of 25 units or 25 percent of the number of the dwelling units in the project.

-Exception to 25 Percent Per Building Cap
+Exception to the Greater of 25 Units or 25 Percent Per Building Cap

-In the following instances, Project-Based Voucher units are not counted against the 25 percent per cap:
+In the following instances, Project-Based Voucher units are not counted against the greater of 25 or 25 percent per project cap:

-(i) Units
+(i) Units exclusively serving elderly families.

-Excepted units in a multi family building.
+Excepted units in a multi-family building.

 Note: “Excepted units” means units that are specifically made available for qualifying families;

-“Qualifying families” means: Elderly or disabled families; or families receiving supportive services.
+“Qualifying families” means: Elderly or disabled families; or families receiving access to supportive services.

-Supportive services mean those appropriate services made available to a family trying to achieve economic independence and self-sufficiency and may include:
+Supportive services mean those appropriate services made available to a family trying to achieve economic independence and self-sufficiency or live in the community as independently as possible and may include:

 (1) Child care - child care of a type that provides sufficient hours of operation and serves an appropriate range of ages;